joshmarinacci/gb_emu/readme.md

 perform the CRC check.

 * 0  - start the whole process
-* 32770  the very end of the VRAM clearing process
-* 32772  start audio init
+* 24574  the very end of the VRAM clearing process, start audio init
-* 32786  start Nintendo Logo check
+* 24594  start Nintendo Logo check